 The bet on AI-run commerce

-Shopify’s leadership has staked the next phase on artificial intelligence being the layer through which commerce runs.
-Its “Sidekick” assistant and a Universal Commerce Protocol are the company’s wager that merchants will increasingly operate through AI tools rather than dashboards.
-President Harley Finkelstein framed 2026 as “the year of the builders,” and the numbers Shopify cites to support the pivot are striking on their own terms: a large majority of retailers already using or piloting AI tools, and Shop Pay driving substantial conversion lift on mobile.
-Whether the “agentic commerce” vision arrives on Shopify’s timeline is unproven, but the company is not hedging on it.
+Shopify’s leadership has staked the next phase on artificial intelligence becoming the layer commerce runs through, rather than the dashboard a merchant clicks.
+Its “Sidekick” assistant and a proposed universal commerce protocol are the wager: that a shopkeeper will increasingly run the business by talking to software, and that autonomous “agents” will do some of the buying.
+The company points to a large majority of retailers already using or testing AI tools, and to the conversion lift its Shop Pay drives on mobile checkouts.
+Whether that agentic future arrives on Shopify’s timeline is unproven.
+The company is not hedging on it.

 The quiet trade story

-The part that connects Shopify to foreign policy is the one it markets least aggressively.
-Its founding promise — to make commerce easy for people without capital or connections — has a real international-development dimension.
-The platform lets an artisan in Ghana, a textile maker in Bangladesh or a coffee exporter in Colombia sell directly to consumers anywhere, bypassing the wholesale intermediaries and importers who historically captured most of the value.
-That is trade liberalization by software: not a treaty, not a tariff schedule, just a lowered barrier to reaching a global customer.
+The part that ties Shopify to foreign policy is the one it markets least.
+Its founding promise, to make commerce easy for people without capital or connections, has a real development dimension.
+The platform lets an artisan in Ghana, a textile maker in Bangladesh or a coffee exporter in Colombia sell directly to a customer in Berlin or Toronto, skipping the wholesalers and importers who historically captured most of the value.
+That is trade liberalization by software: no treaty, no tariff schedule, just a lowered barrier to reaching a global buyer.

-It maps, almost too neatly, onto things Canada says it wants — digital-trade chapters in its economic-partnership agreements, a development agenda that talks about enabling entrepreneurs in the Global South.
-Shopify does a version of that at commercial scale, without any of it being policy.
-The tools do the work that trade negotiators write clauses about.
+It maps almost too neatly onto things Canada says it wants: digital-trade chapters in its economic-partnership agreements, a development agenda about enabling entrepreneurs in the Global South.
+Shopify does a version of that at commercial scale, and none of it is policy.
+The tools quietly do the work that trade negotiators write clauses about.

 The champion Canada won’t name

-Which raises the question the company itself seems uninterested in.
-Shopify’s CEO, Tobi Lütke, is German-Canadian; the company is headquartered in Ottawa but operates as a fully distributed, borderless workforce.
-Unlike Tim Hortons, it carries no brand nationalism whatsoever — it is understood as a platform, not as a Canadian one.
-That is a deliberate choice, and probably a smart commercial one.
+Which raises a question the company seems uninterested in.
+Shopify’s chief executive, Tobi Lütke, is German-Canadian; the firm is headquartered in Ottawa but runs as a fully distributed, borderless workforce.
+Unlike Tim Hortons, it carries no brand nationalism whatsoever.
+It is understood as a platform, not a Canadian one, and that is a deliberate, probably shrewd, commercial choice.

-But it leaves a gap in how Canada thinks about itself.
-France built a national narrative around Mistral; South Korea around Samsung; the United States turns its technology firms into instruments and symbols of national power almost reflexively.
-Canada has, in Shopify, a company of comparable global reach and has never constructed a “Canadian tech champion” story around it.
-Whether it should is a real question — economic-nationalist branding has costs, and a globally distributed company may not want to be anyone’s flagship.
-But the current situation is the odd one: Canada has quietly produced one of the most important commerce platforms on earth, and treats it as though it belonged to no country in particular.
-Perhaps that is exactly how Shopify wants it.
-It is still a strange thing for a country short on champions to leave on the table.
+It also leaves a gap in how Canada thinks about itself.
+France built a national story around Mistral; South Korea around Samsung; the United States turns its technology firms into instruments and symbols of national power almost by reflex.
+Canada has, in Shopify, a company of comparable global reach, and has never built a “Canadian tech champion” narrative around it.
+Economic-nationalist branding carries costs, and a company that belongs to everywhere may not want to be anyone’s flag-bearer.
+Still, it is a strange thing for a country short on champions to leave a company this size sitting quietly on the table, claimed by no one.

 Reading list